Dickie Dee: History

+1950s: Foundation by Syd Glow

 Dickie Dee started in Winnipeg, Manitoba in the early 1950s; it was owned by Syd Glow.

+1959–1992: Barish Family

 In 1959, Glow sold it to the Barish family, who then grew it to be one of the largest ice cream vending companies in North America.
 At its peak, Dickie Dee had approximately 1500 operators across Canada and in the Northern United States.
-Ice cream products were sold out of a fibreglass compartment on a modified tricycle Equipped with bells.
+Ice cream products were sold out of a fibreglass compartment on a modified tricycle.
 Dickie Dee also had a fleet of scooters and ice cream trucks, which operated in areas with hills that could not be serviced using the bicycles.

 The bicycles were equipped with bells which the operator rang to alert children to their presence.

 During the late 1980s and early 1990s Dickie Dee promoted the Richard D's The Ultimate Ice Cream Bar and other products at gas stations and retail outlets in freezers called "Bubble Cabinets".
 The Richard D's bar was introduced in 1987 as the first gourmet ice cream bar packaged in its own individual box in Canada.
-The Bubble Cabinets were chest-style display freezers with a clear plastic dome shaped lid, which allowed seeing the various products.
+The Bubble Cabinets were chest-style display freezers with a clear plastic dome shaped lid, which allowed for viewing the various products.

 Dickie Dee maintained a network of distributors to operate its equipment.
 Distributors leased the equipment and purchased the products from designated company suppliers.
 Small distributorships were turn-key operations that could be run from a family garage, while larger centres had warehouses and yards.